 UCD Library Collection Spotlight: Female Playwrights

-A regularly changing online and print display from our collections
+A monthly online and print display highlighting our collections

 Focus on Female Playwrights

 Inspired by the work of #WakingTheFeminists, UCD Dramsoc has implemented a gender quota for female playwrights for the academic year 2016/2017.
 The society aims to have 50% of its productions in this academic year written by women.
 As the Leaving Certificate English curriculum currently contains no female playwrights, this fortnight's library spotlight has been put in place to introduce the UCD community to a selection plays written by women.

 Elaine Murphy is an up-and-coming Irish playwright.
 Her plays "Ribbons" and "Shush" premiered in the Abbey Theatre.
 Her first play "Little Gem" won the Fishamble New Writing Award in 2008.

 Caryl Churchill is perhaps the best known British playwright to deal with feminist themes.
 Her plays include "Love and Information" and "Cloud 9".
 Her play "Top Girls" ranked at number 16 in the National Theatre's millennial poll of the best plays of the past 100 years.